 Chop the pork shoulder into 2 inch pieces, leaving the fat and skin on if you don’t mind that sort of thing….makes them taste better my friends…promise!

+Prepare your toppings.
 Chop red onion, crumble queso fresco, slice avocado and sprinkle with lemon juice so the avocado does not turn brown.

 Savory Pork Mexican Carnitas

-- 5lb pork shoulder (cut into 2 inch cubes)
+- 5 lb pork shoulder cut into 2 inch cubes

 - 1/4 cup red wine vinegar

-- 7 Cloves garlic
+- 7 garlic cloves